gjm11/leela-zero/FAQ.md

 Obviously you need Leela Zero itself.
 On top of that, you will want something that can display a Go board, allow you to play moves by clicking on it, and so forth.
 For that, any GUI that knows how to use Go-playing engines that speak the "Go Text Protocol" (or GTP for short) will do.
 One commonly used program is [Sabaki](https://sabaki.yichuanshen.de/).

 Another option is [Lizzie](https://github.com/featurecat/lizzie), a program developed specifically to be a user interface for Leela Zero.
 It can show you what Leela Zero is thinking about, its estimated win probabilities for candidate moves, and so forth.
-As of mid-2018 its user interface is less polished than Sabaki's, but its LZ-specific features are very useful.
+As of late 2018 its user interface is less polished than Sabaki's, but its LZ-specific features are very useful.

 ## When I run Sabaki/Lizzie/... for the first time, what's this "auto-tuning" thing that takes so long?